ballerina-platform/module-ballerinax-health.clients/fhir/Package.md

-This package contains a generic FHIR client connector that can be used to connect to a FHIR server.
+Package containing a generic FHIR client connector that can be used to connect to a FHIR server.

 ## Package overview